 Info about Visiting Mont Saint Michel from Paris

 Mont Saint Michel is located around a kilometer off the northwest coast of France and sits in a bay where Normandy and Brittany merge.
 The island’s history stretched back for over a millennia and is arguably the most scenic place to visit in France.

 The island itself is quite small, being just 400 hectares (900 acres).
 And believe it or not, there is actually a population of 50 people, which seems crazy when you consider that three million people visit this UNESCO World Heritage Site on average each year.

 It’s not just the stunning scenery that draws the millions of visitors a year, but the history and religious significance.
 Mont Saint Michel, complete with its own abbey, has a long and rich history that makes it an interesting destination to learn about the early history of France, and Europe as a whole.

-History of Mont Saint Michel
+What is the History of Mont Saint Michel?

 In spite of being a tiny island off the coast of France, Mont Saint Michel is thought to have been founded by an Irish hermit.
 After this, during the 6th and 7th centuries AD, the island became a stronghold for the Gallo-Roman peoples who populated the region.

 For the next few centuries, it went through different hands, with a few changes in sovereignty, but the first abbey was founded on the island in the 8th century – back when it was called Mont Tombe.
 Following this, becoming a definitive part of Normandy in 933, the island became popular for pilgrims.
 One of its claims to fame during this period was being depicted on the Bayeux Tapestry in 1066.

 Assaults on the island came from the English during the Hundred Year War between France and England (1337 to 1453).
 Interestingly, Napoleon made the island a prison in the early 19th century, and it remained a penitentiary until 1863, being declared a monument of the country for the first time in 1874.